Malaysia, MArch Architecture

 Do you live in student accommodation or private accommodation?

-I am currently living in Oxford in a shared house that I kind of rented privately and it's really nice.
-I guess it takes some time to kind of pick the right place to stay.
-But overall, you just have to find the right place, I mean a place that suits your needs.
+I currently live in a shared house in Oxford that I rented privately, and it’s really nice.
+It takes some time to find the right place, but ultimately, you just need to choose one that suits your needs.

 What do you think of the city of Oxford?